-Strategy 1.1 Collaborate with the TCPH Adult Health Services to adopt the Status-Neutral Prevention and Treatment Cycle as the jurisdiction's framework for HIV/STI/hepatitis screening, rapid linkage to HIV care, and rapid linkage to PrEP/PEP initiation and other prevention options.
-Activities 2022: Collaborate with community partners to identify how to align prevention and care services to support the SNPTC as an EMA-wide framework.
+Strategy 1.1 Collaborate with the Community Stakeholders, RW Subrecipients, and Prevention Partnership to adopt the Status-Neutral Prevention and Treatment Cycle as the jurisdiction's framework for HIV/STI/hepatitis screening, rapid linkage to HIV care, and rapid linkage to PrEP/PEP initiation and other prevention options.
+Activities 2022: Collaborate with community partners to identify how to align prevention and care services to support the SNPTC as an TGA-wide framework.
 2022: Complete a strengths/weaknesses/opportunities/threats analysis.
 Report findings to the community.
 2023: Collaborate with community partners to develop a transition plan.
 2024: Implement the transition plan.
 Performance Measures 2022, 2023: Activities completed.
+2024: Transition to the SNPTC model.